Viewers who complained there was not enough monster mayhem in 2014's "Godzilla

 Restraint is in short supply in "Godzilla: King of the Monsters," a more-is-less enterprise rushing from moment to moment with little care to logistics, coherence, or even storytelling fluidity (full cities are glimpsed in their apocalyptic aftermath with little to no concern for how they got that way or what has become of their populations).
 If precursor "Godzilla

 " was a fantastical thriller nonetheless anchored in what felt like the real world, this continuation strikes as pure fantasy that happens to take place on Earth.
 It also feels like a direct reaction to the small but vocal naysayers who claimed there wasn't enough of the title character in the earlier picture.
 While Godzilla remains a supporting (albeit pivotal) player here, the incorporation of King Ghidorah, Rodan and Mothra ensures this is a titan bonanza.
 Certainly, there are extravagant visuals within, head-spinningly majestic effects work, and superb creature designs.
-What these isn't is any sense of warmth, wonder or genuine thrills.
+What there isn't is any sense of warmth, wonder or genuine thrills.
 Onscreen chaos does not equate to viewer involvement, and what was once nerve-jangling and broodingly riveting in the former film now simply comes off as overbearing and decidedly detached.

 Uniformly strong actors are at the mercy of thankless roles in the often dopey screenplay, with only Kyle Chandler (2018's "First Man